Taxation of Fringe Benefits

 - any employee earning at least the inflation-adjusted statutory minimum income for highly compensated employees.

-- Key employees who receive at least 25% of the total nontaxable fringe benefits provided to all employees include the following:
+- Key employees who receive at least 25% of the total nontaxable fringe benefits provided to all employees include:

 - An officer of the corporation whose compensation is at least the inflation-adjusted statutory minimum income for key employees.